 So please excuse me, I need to go binge some Mister Rogers’ episodes.

 *By twenty-five I did, in fact, know everything.
 That started to get shaky with Rowan’s birth and went severely downhill from there, leading me at my current age to hang out with Uncertainty as my near-constant companion.
 Uncertainty is a strangely comforting bud to hang out with, once you stop fighting her.
-But hey, aren’t we all nicer to hang out with when the other person stops attacking us constantly us?
+But hey, aren’t we all nicer to hang out with when the other person stops attacking us constantly?

-**I know that term is used as an insult (I recognize the belittling, mocking tone from when I used it as a teenager).
+**I know that term is used as an insult (I recognize the belittling, mocking tone from when I used it on others as a teenager).
 I’m reclaiming it.
 I’d love to be worthy of the title.
 I think following Jesus requires this, in whatever small ways we can.
 If we’re not fighting for social justice, what is the alternative?